davestewart/alias-hq/CONTRIBUTING.md

 ### Consuming options

-The passed `options` parameter will always be an `object` with the current `config` and any user options:
+Your plugin will always receive an `options` object, with the current `config` and any user options mixed in:

 ```js
 {